The structure of optimal portfolio strategies for continuous time markets: Model setting

-We consider the market model similar to the model used in Dokuchaev (2006, 2008).
+We consider the market model similar to the model used in Dokuchaev (2008, 2013).
 We assume that the market consists of a risk free asset or bank account with price $B(t), $ ${t\ge 0}$, and $n$ risky stocks with prices $S_i(t)$, ${t\ge 0}$, $i=1,2,\ldots,n$, where $n<+\infty$ is given.
-We assume that \be B(t)=B(0)\exp\Bigl(\int_0^t r(s)ds\Bigr), \ee where $r(t)$ is the random process of the risk-free interest rate (or the short rate).
+We assume that \be B(t)=B(0)\exp\Bigl(\int_0^t r(s)ds\Bigr), \ee where $r(t)$ is a $\F_t$-adapted random process of the risk-free interest rate (or the short rate).
 We assume that $B(0)=1$.
 The process $B(t)$ will be used as numeraire.
-The prices of the stocks evolve according to \be dS_i(t)=S_{i}(t)\Bigl(a_i(t)dt+\sum_{j=1}^n\s_{ij}(t) dw_j(t)\Bigr), \quad t>0, \ee where $w(\cdot)=(w_1(\cdot),\ldots,w_n(\cdot))$ is a standard Wiener process with independent components, $a_i(t)$ are the appreciation rates, and $\s_{ij}(t)$ are the volatility coefficients.
-The initial price $S_i(0)>0$ is a given non-random constant.